-Object control has almost disappeared; in Modern Hungarian it is only allowed by the verbs lát 'see' and hall 'hear'.
+Object control has almost disappeared; in Modern Hungarian it is only allowed by the verbs enged 'let', lát 'see' and hall 'hear'.
 Compare the 15th and 16th century translations St Matthew 14,22:

-(48) a.
-Kènzèreite ic [Jézus] o, taneituanit a aioc'kaba felmènnièc force-PAST.3SG Jesus he disciples-3SG-ACC the boat-into up-go-INF-3PL "Jesus forced his disciples to go up into the boat" (Munich C. (1416/1466))
+- (48) a.
+Kènzèreite ic [Jézus] o, taneituanit a aioc'kaba felmènnièc force-PAST.3SG Jesus he disciples-3SG-ACC the boat-into up-go-INF-3PL "Jesus forced his disciples to go up into the boat" (Munich C. (1416/1466)) - b.

-b.
 Ees mynd iarast meg hagya Iesus az ew tanytwanynak, hogy and at.once PRT say-PAST.3SG Jesus the he disciples-3SG-DAT that hayora zallananak boat-on get-SUBJUNC-3PL "and Jesus told his disciples at once that they should get on the boat" (Gábor Pesthi, Novum Testamentum (1536))

 The use of infinitival purpose clauses has also become more constrained.
-Compare subsequent translations of St Mark 5.14:
+Compare subsequent translations of St Mark 5,14:

-(49) a.
-Ki menenec kedig latnioc

-out go-past-3pl COORD see-INF-3PL

-"they went out to see" see" (Munich C. (1416/1466))
+- (49) a.
+Ki menenec kedig latnioc out go-PAST-3PL COORD see-INF-3PL "they went out to see" (Munich C. (1416/1466)) - b. honnetkyiewenekhogymeg latnaka mywhere-from outcome-PAST-3PLthatPRTsee-SUBJUNC-3PLwhattewrtyntwala.happen-PERF.3SGbe-PAST"from where they came out so that they could see what had happened"(Gábor Pesthi, Novum Testamentum (1536))